SparseMask: Differentiable Connectivity Learning for Dense Image Prediction: Related Work

 \subsection{Architecture Search}

-Our work is motivated by differentiable architecture search~\cite{saxena2016convolutional,veniat2017learning,liu2018darts,ahmed2018maskconnect}, which is based on the continuous relaxation of the architecture representation, allowing efficient search with gradient descent. \cite{saxena2016convolutional,veniat2017learning} propose a grid-like network as the search space, while \cite{liu2018darts} relax the search space to be continuous and train the network by solving a bilevel optimization problem.
-Other works in architecture search focus on employing reinforcement learning~\cite{baker2016designing,zoph2016neural}, evolutionary algorithms~\cite{real2017large,xie2017genetic,liu2017hierarchical}, and sequential model-based optimization~\cite{negrinho2017deeparchitect,liu2017progressive} to search the discrete space.
+Our work is motivated by differentiable architecture search~\cite{saxena2016convolutional,veniat2017learning,liu2018darts,ahmed2018maskconnect}, which is based on the continuous relaxation of the architecture representation, allowing efficient search with gradient descent. \cite{saxena2016convolutional,veniat2017learning} propose a grid-like network as the search space, while \cite{liu2018darts} relax the search space to be continuous and search the space by solving a bilevel optimization problem.
+Other works in architecture search employ reinforcement learning~\cite{baker2016designing,zoph2016neural}, evolutionary algorithms~\cite{real2017large,xie2017genetic,liu2017hierarchical}, and sequential model-based optimization~\cite{negrinho2017deeparchitect,liu2017progressive} to search the discrete space.

+To the best of our knowledge, the most related work is MaskConnect~\cite{ahmed2018maskconnect}, which is designed for image classification.
+Compared to it, our method is unique in three aspects: (1) We propose a novel sparse loss, which allows an arbitrary number of input features, resulting in a larger and more flexible search space.
+As for MaskConnect, the number of input features is fixed.
+(2) We propose an efficient way to concatenate multiple feature maps with different spatial resolutions instead of simply padding and summation.
+(3) Following the encoder-decoder style~\cite{ronneberger2015u}, we design a search space for dense image prediction tasks, which differs notably from that of MaskConnect.

-Recently, \cite{saxena2016convolutional,veniat2017learning,fourure2017residual} propose to embed a large number of architectures in a grid-like network for semantic segmentation, which have to be trained from scratch.
-Instead, our method utilizes the pre-trained image classifier and defines a much larger search space of the connectivity.
-Our work is also complementary to \cite{chen2018searching}, which constructs a recursive search space for dense image prediction and employs random search~\cite{golovin2017google} to discover the best architecture.
-Such a method focuses on extracting multi-scale information from the high-level features, while ours aims at the fusion of low-level and high-level features.
+As for dense image prediction, \cite{saxena2016convolutional,veniat2017learning,fourure2017residual} propose to embed a large number of architectures in a grid-like network.
+However, the searched network has to be trained from scratch.
+Differently, our method utilizes a pre-trained image classifier and has a much larger search space.
+Our work is also complementary to \cite{chen2018searching}, which constructs a recursive search space and employs random search~\cite{golovin2017google} to discover the best architecture.
+Such a method focuses on extracting multi-scale information from the high-level features, while ours aims at the fusion of the low-level and high-level features.
 Besides, the search space and search approach are significantly different.
+AutoDeepLab~\cite{Liu2019AutoDeepLabHN} is also related to our work.
+However, our method focuses on designing the connectivity of the decoder while AutoDeepLab aims at searching the architecture of the encoder.